nelsonje/cavium-experiments/addressing/README.txt

 done, but you can look at the output file (output-2048.data, probably) and verify that all the packets look the same.

-Build and run the sample:
+To build and run the sample, make sure this repo is at

+  OCTEON-SDK/examples/cavium-experiments

+and make sure you've done

+  $ source env-setup OCTEON_CN68XX

+in the OCTEON-SDK directory.
+Then you can do

+  $ cd OCTEON-SDK/examples/cavium-experiments
 	$ make clean
 	$ make
 	$ make run

+and you'll see the output scroll by.
+Page back to see the log messages while sending packets.
+The sent packets will be captured in a file probably called output-2048.data.

-The number of processors simulated can be modified by changing NUM_PROCESSORS in the makefile.
+The number of processors simulated can be modified by changing NUM_PROCESSORS in the makefile/command line ("make NUM_PROCESSORS=16").